RedHatGov/serverless-workshop-dashboard/workshop/content/lab2.3_ml_bug.md

 Let's try sending the sample requests again.

-> Execute the following steps in your CodeReady Workspace terminal.
+> Execute the following steps in your Dev Spaces terminal.

 ```
 curl -X POST -d 'Body=nothing to see here' 'http://localhost:5000/predict' | xmllint --format -